 Season Passes for Whistler Olympic Park and a Dual Area Pass for Whistler Olympic Park and the Lost Lake Cross Country Trails are available at Whistler Olympic Park and with Cross Country Connection at the PassivHaus in Lost Lake Park.

-Whistler Olympic Plaza is also open for self-guided touring throughout the winter and summer.
+Whistler Olympic Park is also open for self-guided touring throughout the winter and summer.

 Visit the Whistler Olympic Park website.